Never 7: The End of Infinity: Development

 The game's soundtrack was composed by Takeshi Abo, and features "geometric music" because of the game's theoretical and science fiction elements.
 Prior to composing the music, he read through the game's story, to understand the setting and each character's personality as much as possible.
 He would write his impressions of the plot, with a focus on the "emotional flow" and the events that occur throughout the story; he valued his first impressions as very important for this.
 According to Abo, this method takes longer time, but allows him to make better music with a stronger relation to the game's world than if he had just designated different songs to different points of the game.
 Because he enjoyed the story, the music strongly reflects Abo's own musical tastes.
 The opening and ending themes of the PlayStation Portable version, titled "Sen Oku no Hoshikuzu Furasu Yoru no Sora" and "Hokorobishi Hana", respectively, were performed by the band Asriel.

 The game was originally released by KID for PlayStation under the title Infinity on March 23, 2000.
-A Neo Geo Pocket version titled Infinity Cure was released on November 23, 2000, also by KID.
+A Neo Geo Pocket Color version titled Infinity Cure was released on November 23, 2000, also by KID.
 On December 21, 2000, KID released a Dreamcast version titled Never 7: The End of Infinity; this version was also released for Microsoft Windows on October 26, 2001, and for PlayStation 2 on May 22, 2003.
 On March 3, 2005, it was released for Macintosh computers through the "GameX for Mac" service.
 Cyberfront released it for PlayStation Portable on March 12, 2009, for Android on August 28, 2012, and for iOS on September 11, 2012.